kenyan-german-links.com

-This guide explains everything you need to know about how recruitment agencies work in Germany — the different types, the process they follow, your rights, and tips for getting the most out of working with them.
+This in-depth guide explains everything you need to know about how recruitment agencies work in Germany — the different types, the process they follow, your rights, and tips for getting the most out of working with them.

 1. What Is a Recruitment Agency?